datacentricdesign/wheelchair-design-platform/docs/workshops/Workshop3.md

 The next step is to transform this continuous pattern into a function that we can turn on and off on demand.
 Thus, we create a function vibration_pattern() and we move our code from loop() to vibration_pattern().
-In loop, we call vibration_pattern() and leave the delay between each loop.
-This transformation gives us the possibility to implement multiple vibration pattern (one per function).
+In loop, we call vibration_pattern() and leave a delay between each loop.
+This transformation gives us the possibility to implement multiple vibration patterns (one per function).

 ```cpp
 void vibration_pattern() {